KiandaBPM/docs/content/docs/platform/pages/link.md

    Choose the options you want:

    - **Title** - You can insert the title you want for your **Link widget**.
-In our example, we'll call it 'Start new process'.
+In our example, we'll call it 'Start New Process'.

    - **Layout columns** - You can choose how wide you want your **Link widget** to be.
 You can choose from 1 to 12 columns in width by clicking on the blue bar.
-For example click half-way across the blue bar to create a widget that is 6 columns wide, or click on the right of the blue bar to create a column that is 12 columns wide.
+For example click half-way across the blue bar to create a widget that is 6 columns wide, or click to the very end of the bar to create a column that is 12 columns wide.

-   - **Colour scheme** - You can choose from six colour options for the header of the widget (Navy, Green, Blue, Amber, Red or White).
+   - **Colour scheme** - You can choose from six colour options for the header of the widget (Navy, Green, Blue, Amber, Red or White), if you choose to display it.

    - **Show header** - You can choose whether or not you want the header of your Dashboard widget to be shown.
 You will need to select this checkbox if you want the Link widget header to be displayed, as it is not selected by default.
+If the widget header is not shown, the user will just see the link button.

-   - **Visible to** - You can determine who will be able to see the **Link widget**.
-You can select single or multiple Users or Groups, or a combination of the two.
-You can select Users or Groups in the right-hand menu so that the options shown in the drop-down list are either individual users or Groups.
+   - **Visible to** - You can choose who will be able to see the **Link widget**.
+Select single or multiple Users or Groups, or a combination of the two.
+You can use the menu on the right to either filter the drop-down list by Users or Groups.
 To find out more about pre-defined Groups on Kianda, go to [Users & Groups](/docs/platform/administration/users).

+     - **Note - Dashboard page security**: When a dashboard page is first created, the users(s)/group(s) who will be able to view the dashboard are selected in the '**Visible to**' option in the **Create dashboard page** dialog box (see Step 3 in [How to create a Dashboard page](/docs/platform/pages#how-to-create-a-dashboard-page)).

+       You can also edit or update this setting at any point to change who has permission to view a particular dashboard page.
+This higher dashboard-level security setting will take precedence over the security settings ('Visible to') that are applied to the *individual widgets* within the dashboard.

    - **Device visibility** - You can choose what devices and types of internet connections the dashboard **Link widget** will be visible on - select all the options you want from Desktop, Tablet, Mobile, Wi-Fi and Flight mode as to when the device can view the dashboards.
 By default, all options are selected.